-My brother and I have always been movie and television fans.
-At the same time, we have loved all aspects of POP!
-Culture, we have always been drawn to long conversations about a wide variety of films, great directors, actors, movie scores, etc. So, it seemed logical to mix our love of the podcast and our fascination with movies to find a way to stay connected during these difficult times.
-I have always seen film and tv as an escape and a cool down, so it seemed a fitting way to deal with the time forced to stay apart from family.
+Jeff and I have always been movie and television fans.
+At the same time, we love all aspects of POP!
+Culture and have always had long conversations about various films, great directors, actors, movie scores, etc. So, it seemed logical to mix our love of the podcast and our fascination with movies to find a way to stay connected during these difficult times.
+I have always seen film and television as an escape, so it seemed a fitting way to deal with the time forced to stay apart from family.

-For the last 17 weeks, my brother and I have watched and discussed on ZOOM one movie per week.
+For the last 17 weeks, my brother and I watched and discussed on ZOOM one movie per week.
 Sitting virtually or physically across from one another with notes in hand, we dive into all aspects of the film, debating why it fits the qualifications of “rewatchable.”
-Just the idea of rewatching some of my favorite movies, some I have not seen in many years, proved a tempting way to pass the time and keep in close communication with my brother.
-Again, as I said, a simple idea that can both enhance the feeling of togetherness and nostalgia during these unusual and trying times.
-We first decided that we would select a film covered by The Rewatchables podcast and listen to the episode together.
-After making plans to chat at 3 PM on a Saturday over three months ago, we waited for the podcast to release their newest episode.
-When we heard the movie of the week was one of our favorite films of all time, we knew it was destiny.
+Just the idea of rewatching some of my favorite movies, some I had not seen in many years, proved a pleasing way to pass the time and keep in close communication with my brother.
+Again, as I said, a simple idea can enhance the feeling of togetherness and nostalgia during these unusual and trying times.
+We first decided to select a film covered by The Rewatchables podcast and listen to the episode together.
+After making plans to chat at 3 PM on a Saturday three months ago, we waited for the podcast to release its newest episode.
+When we heard the week’s movie was one of our favorite films of all time, we knew it was destiny.

 Our first movie was The Karate Kid, which, as I said, the podcast covered, and we listened to it together over ZOOM and would pause it, often, and chat about what they were saying and provide our commentary.
-The podcast was around under 2 hours, and it took us over 3 hours to cover it.
+The podcast was under 2 hours, and it took us over 3 hours to cover it.
 But it was a fantastic time, and we had fun creating new categories and declaring winners of our own.
 We decided we would do this every week.
-Still, we would select the films and follow the same format as the podcast, but branching off in ways that reflected our excitement and what we wanted to get out of our movie rewatching experience and film conversation.
+Still, we would select the films and follow the same format as the podcast, but branch off in ways that reflected our excitement and in a way that exhibited our movie rewatching experience and film conversation.

 Here are the movies we have chosen, completed, and have spent hours upon hours talking about over the last 17 weeks!